 Arsenal boss Arsene Wenger said he was reacting to having coins thrown at him.

-the player had been "reminded of his responsibilities".
+The FA said the player had been "reminded of his responsibilities".

 Both clubs have also been contacted by the FA about objects thrown onto the pitch from fans in both a home and an away section at Emirates Stadium, at different times during the game.